High $Q^2$ Behavior of the Proton Structure Function through the Balitsky-Kovchegov Equation: Formalism

 with the Fourier transform

-The photo wave functions $\tilde{\Psi}$ in Eq. (\ref{eq:F2-BK}) can be found in Ref. \cite{deSantanaAmaral:2006fe} in the momentum space.
-Of course, not only DIS calculations, but also the vector meson diffractive production process has a similar wave function representation to calculate \cite{Kowalski:2006hc,Xie2015}.
-Now we shall handle the forward scattering amplitude by the method from \cite{Wang:2020stj}.
-The BK equation is rewritten as the Fisher-KPP equation \cite{https://doi.org/10.1111/j.1469-1809.1937.tb02153.x} with some variable substitution.
-We use the analytical solution of BK equation calculated by Homogeneous Balance method in Refs. \cite{WANG1995169,WANG1996279,ZHOU200331,ZHOU200477,wang2014simplified}, thus it is expressed as \cite{Wang:2020stj}
+The photon wave functions $ \tilde{\Psi} $ in Eq. (\ref{eq:F2-BK}) can be found in Ref. \cite{deSantanaAmaral:2006fe} in momentum space.
+It is important to note that not only DIS calculations but also the vector meson diffractive production process has a similar wave function representation for calculations \cite{Kowalski:2006hc,Xie2015}.

+We will now handle the forward scattering amplitude using the method described in \cite{Wang:2020stj}.
+The BK equation is rewritten as the Fisher-KPP equation \cite{https://doi.org/10.1111/j.1469-1809.1937.tb02153.x} with appropriate variable substitutions.
+More specifically, the BK equation in momentum space can be described as a nonlinear variant of the BFKL equation \cite{Munier:2003vc},